ATTACHMENT STYLES

 -

-Relationships are very important to you - however, you experience a lot of anxiety and hypervigilance in relationships
+Relationships are very important to you - however, you have anxiety and hypervigilance in relationships

 -

-Your fantasy of an ideal relationship is one where your partner just “gets” you down to your core; you may subconsciously expect your partner to read your mind and resent them when they don't
+Your fantasy of an ideal relationship is that your partner “gets” you down to your core - you may expect your partner to read your mind and resent them

 -

-Tend to put others' needs first, without realizing you've sacrificed yourself (your needs, boundaries, limits and perhaps even your own values) - this leads to codependency, feeling dis-empowered, more resentment, and self-resentment
+Put others' needs first, sacrificing yourself (needs, boundaries, limits, values, even your safety) - leads to codependency, disempowerment, resentment, and self-resentment

 -